SFA Sarcoma Research Fund Program

 Winners selected and awards announced.

 Selection of Grantees

 The Request for Proposals asks scientists to submit a proposal outlining their research project along with their professional qualifications and a draft budget.
 Once that information is received, the SFA Medical Advisory Board, composed of leading academic scientific sarcoma experts, reviews all of the grant applications (peer review) and ranks then through a scoring system.
 The highest scoring grant applications are recommended for funding to SFA’s Board of Directors, who votes on the final grant awards.

 Selections for funding are based on scores from internal and external medical reviewers, available funding, and the predicted potential for the research effort to result in improved therapeutic options for sarcoma patients.
-A final report is required from investigators, which are also reviewed and approved by SFA’s Medical Advisory Board.
+A final report is required from investigators.
 It is possible, however, that some researchers may require more or less time for completion of their research project.

 SFA’s grant review process is based on the same peer review system utilized by the National Institutes of Health (NIH).
 Scoring of grants is done individually by each medical expert and scores are added together to determine the final ranking of each proposal.
 Any reviewer with a conflict of interest is excused from voting on a specific proposal.